 The vast majority of razors have a set gap space, the distance between the razor blade’s edge and the razor’s skin safety bar: the amount of the gap distance is determined by the manufacturer for a particular model of razor.
 Generally speaking, Open Comb razors expose more of the blade to the skin, making for a more “aggressive” shave.
 But even razors with a safety bar can be aggressive: it’s all about the amount of blade exposed to the skin.

-However “adjustable” razors can change the gap to make them more gentle or more aggressive.
-There used to be few fully adjustable razors currently made, primarily from Parker and Merkur, but others have recently entered the market.
+However an adjustable safety razor can change the gap to make them more gentle or more aggressive.
+There used to be few fully adjustable razors, such as the Parker Variant and the Merkur Futur, but others have recently entered the market.
 There are also some vintage adjustable razors.

 What is a slant razor?
 Think of it like a mini-guillotine for stubble.
 Held at an asymmetrical blade exposure by design, the slant is meant to offer a more efficient cutting angle for a DE blade which can give a closer shave more quickly.
 The design has been around for at least 70 years, but as the DE razor lost popularity beginning in the 1970’s, most slants also vanished from the market.
 This niche’ was beginning to re-assert itself a couple years ago, but the demand for them apparently did not justify continued artisan interest and there are fewer options available today.